 The Real Meaning of the 12 Days of Christmas

-The Rev. John A.H.
-Tomoso†The popular Christmas song “The Twelve Days of Christmas” is actually an English Christmas carol.
+The popular Christmas song “The Twelve Days of Christmas” is actually an English Christmas carol.
 It grew out of the suppression and persecution of the Catholic Church after the English Reformation.
 By way of explanation, from 1558 until 1829 Roman Catholics in England were not permitted to practice their faith openly.
 Someone during that era ingeniously wrote this carol as a catechism song for young Catholics.
 It has two levels of meaning: the surface meaning, which are the lyrics we know and sing plus a hidden meaning known only to members of the Church.
 Each element in the carol has a code word for a religious reality which the children and all the faithful could remember.

 To begin, the “True Love” one hears in the song is not a boy in love with a girl.
 It refers to Jesus Christ because truly Love was born on Christmas Day.
 The one partridge in the pear tree also represents Jesus because that bird is willing to sacrifice its life if necessary to protect its young by feigning injury to draw away predators.